FluffyThePenguin/RSGBot_Archive/readMe.md

 with `yarn run gen-docs`.
 Generated documentation can be found in `<project root>/docs`.
 Open `<project root>/docs/index.html` in your browser to peruse it.

 Documentation is regenerated automatically when a pull request is merged.
-Docs are hosted [here](https://RSGTechSupport.github.io/RSGBot) using Github pages.
+Docs are hosted [here](https://RSGTechSupport.github.io/RSGBot/) using Github pages.

+All public and protected members should be documented.
+This will help with the maintainability of the project.

 #### Writing Documentation
-All public and protected members should be documented.
 Basic TypeDoc syntax is similar to [JSDoc](https://jsdoc.app/) syntax.
 For example:

 ```typescript